December 23, 2013

 - Writing for The Daily Meal: I may not be the best writer, but I love doing it.
 It is something that provides an outlet to express myself and to share all the things I love about my life.
 So when The Daily Meal asked me to be their Travel Editor (and now their City Editor) for the Charleston section, I jumped to the chance.
 As you know I love this city and getting the chance to share it with the over 2 million people who follow and read the food and beverage site, is such a cool thing.
 I have tried to mix it up and not cover the same ole stuff everyone else does.
 More exciting things are in the works for the section in the future so please be sure to continue to follow.

 - Turning 40: No one gets excited about getting older, and turning 40 was one of those occasions I was not overly thrilled about.
 But it could have been worse.
-I got to spend it in the British Virgin Islands with my family and then came back to a series of crazy night out with friends (some of which I do not remember all of–I blame Randi and Sara).
+I got to spend it in the British Virgin Islands with my family and then came back to a series of fun nights out with friends.
 I am embracing my age and it makes me really remember that life is short and to enjoy each day to its fullest.
 This is my mantra and the only way I will live each moment.

 Thanks again dad for being a part of this year’s major events and I look forward to sharing another amazing year together.
 And to all my friends and supporters, I love you all more than you will ever know.
 I am lucky to have you in my life and cannot wait to celebrate life together in 2014!